volodymyrhudyma/blog/content/blog/2020-07-14-how-to-save-up-to-50-development-time-in-react.md

 * **harder customization**

-  In most cases, you are not allowed you to fully customize the code according to your needs.
+  In most cases, you are not allowed to fully customize the code to your needs.
 * **security issues**

-  There is a chance that the library will use the dependency version, that has some security issues and you would not be able to change it until the author decides to do so.
+  There is a chance that the library is using the dependency version, which has some security issues and you cannot change it until the author decides to do so.
 * **licensing issues**

-  While most libraries are free, before downloading each one you have to carefully check if you are allowed to use it in the commercial project for free.
+  While most libraries are free, before downloading each one you must carefully check if you are allowed to use it for free in the commercial project.
 * **size**

-  If you need to use only a few functions from the specific library, you have to download the full library, which contains a lot of code you do not need.
+  If you only want to use a few functions from the specific library, you must download the full library, which contains a lot of unneeded code.

 #### To sum up:

-Using external libraries could save you a lot of development time if you do not want to have full control over the code.
+Using external libraries can save you a lot of development time if you do not want to have full control over the code.

 This is a perfect use case for building an **MVP** (Minimum Viable Product) or **PoC** (Proof of Concept).

 ## Build or use existing UI kit

-React is perfect for creating reusable components, which can be either developed from scratch or used existing.
+React is perfect for creating reusable components that can either be developed from scratch or used existing.

-UI kits are reusable resource sets that could be used in your project.
-They allow creating an outstanding visual interface without having to design components from the very beginning.
+UI kits are reusable sets of resources that could be used in your project.
+They allow you to create an outstanding visual interface without having to design components from the very beginning.

-This approach leads to reducing the time and costs of development.
+This approach leads to a reduction of time and cost of development.

-There is a lot of ready-to-use UI kits, such as
+There are a lot of ready-to-use UI kits available, such as:

 * ``[`material-ui`](https://github.com/mui-org/material-ui)``

   Set of React components, designed and developed by Google
 * [](https://github.com/react-bootstrap/react-bootstrap)``[`react-bootstrap`](https://github.com/react-bootstrap/react-bootstrap)``

-  Bootstrap components, written in React
+  Bootstrap components written in React
 * ``[`ant-design`](https://github.com/ant-design/ant-design)``

   Enterprise-class UI designed for web applications